-- Documents in rich text or PDF format that expose underlying aspects of the model as well as the visual representations - Code generation from Class models and from behavioral models - Model interchange material in XMI and other formats so that your model can be read and acted on by other tools - Simulations of behavioral models in a variety of formats such as BPSim, DMN, State Models, Activity Graphs and more - SysML Parametric simulation with Open Modelica - Conduct reviews of model content - Make models accessible online with WebEA and ProCloud Server
+- Documents in rich text or PDF format that expose underlying aspects of the model as well as the visual representations - Code generation from Class models and from behavioral models - Model interchange material in XMI and other formats so that your model can be read and acted on by other tools - Simulations of behavioral models in a variety of formats such as BPSim, DMN, State Models, Activity Graphs and more - Applying a range of mathematical simulation tools to Systems simulation and Dynamic simulation - SysML simulation with OpenModelica or MATLAB - Conduct reviews of model content - Make models accessible online with WebEA and ProCloud Server

-Once you move your model in a DBMS or Cloud based repository you might also implement model security to control who can modify the model and control locking on individual elements.
+Once you move your model into a DBMS or Cloud based repository you might also implement model security to control who can modify the model and control locking on individual elements.
 In the Ultimate Edition you might also implement Row Level Security and control which users can see what parts of the model.

-For the ambitious it is also possible to access the underlying model using the automation (Active-X) interface of Enterprise Architect using scripts and plug-ins, or if accessing a Sparx Pro-Cloud Server, via the OSLC interface - a RESTful API for exploring and modifying the model using standard web based calls.
+For the ambitious it is also possible to access the underlying model using the automation (Active-X) interface of Enterprise Architect using scripts and Plug-ins, or if accessing a Sparx Pro-Cloud Server, via the OSLC interface - a RESTful API for exploring and modifying the model using standard web based calls.